TiesSchalij/From-Generic-to-Structure-Aware-Heuristics-through-Markov-Decision-Processes--CODE/README.md

   -MainColumnGeneration.m to run Column Generation for the Bin Packing Problem with different solvers for the subproblem

 The rest of the files are supportive.
-All policies of which we report results in the paper are given and start with the name 'piTildePrime' followed by the number of columns and rows for the Grid-Approximation, the number of allowed actions, the instance generator used as D_0, and the number of items for the instances.
+All policies of which we report results in the paper are given in the folder 'policies'.
+The names start with 'piTildePrime' followed by the number of columns and rows for the Grid-Approximation, the number of allowed actions, the instance generator used as D_0, and the number of items for the instances.
 You can easily create your own policies and compare results using the Main functions below.
 The instance generators and data used for evaluation are also given.
+The BPP instances for section 5.4.3 are given under the name 'BPP instancesArray'.
+The instances for section 5.4.1 are given by their Pisinger name followed by '-1000instances-200items'.
+The KP instances that arise during the BPP proces, that were used to estimate the approximate TMDP in section 5.4.3 are given in the folder 'KPfromBPP_200items_200lb700ub1000C'.
-In case you do not have access to Gurobi, you can replace any line of the form 'instance.GurobiSolve()' to 'instance.BPsolve()' to use Matlab's build-in intlinprog.
+In case you do not have access to Gurobi, you can replace any line of the form 'instance.GurobiSolve()' to 'instance.BPsolve()' to use Matlab's built-in intlinprog.

 All 3 main files should be self-explanatory, but here follows a brief instruction